The ultimate guide to Payday Super for employers (2026)

 Payment timing & deadlines

-Under the current legislation, contributions must be received by the fund within seven calendar days of each payday.
+Under the current legislation, contributions must be received by the fund within seven business days of each payday.
 This includes weekends and public holidays, so paying on or before payday is recommended.

 If it’s an “out-of-cycle” payment (bonus, back pay), super can be paid with the next regular pay run instead of immediately.